Mr-G254/Media-Player-Desktop-App/README.md

 ## Features
 - Plays audio and video
 - Playlist functionalities
+- Downloads audio and video from You Tube

-- Keyboard shortcuts when playing video
+### Keyboard shortcuts
 ''' Spacebar ''' - play or pause video
 ''' Right arrow ''' - fast forward the video
 ''' Left arrow ''' - rewind the video
-- Downloads audio and video from You Tube

 ## Installation
 **Note:** This program has only been tested in Windows.